dokuwiki/translate.dokuwiki.org/README.md

 -----

 Copy app/config/parameters.yml.dist to app/config/parameters.yml and setup the configuration.
+The development version of the translation tool will create forks and perform pull requests to github.com.
+To prevent these temporary repositories mix with your normal repositories, you have to setup a second github account for testing purposes.
-Ensure you have a proper ssh key to your github account configured (no passphrase).
+Ensure you have a proper ssh key to your github test account configured (no passphrase).

 http://sampreshan.svashishtha.com/2012/05/20/quicktip-github-multiple-accounts-access-with-ssh/

+For your default GitHub account you can use the `Host github.com`, while using e.g. `Host translationtesting.github.com` for your test account.
+This last host should be configured in the parameters.yml of your local translation tool.

 Production setup
 ----------------